 On the one side, there's the notion that the apple doesn't fall far from the tree ("nature").
 Children inherit eye color, skin pigmentation and vulnerability to specific illnesses from one or other parent, and they inherit specific personality traits in the same way.
 Personality is wired in, and no quirks of upbringing will change it.

 In the opposing corner stands the theory of nurture.
-Nurture argues that the human mind is a tabula rasa (blank slate), and it's the sum total of your environment, learning and experiences that shape you to be the person you are today.
+Nurture argues that the human mind is a blank slate, and it's the sum total of your environment, learning and experiences that shape you to be the person you are today.

 So, who's wrong?
 Who's right?
 Let's take a closer look.